 Fascism continues to be to date one of the most intriguing and debated radical political phenomena of the twentieth century.
-The reasons for this continued scholarly interest have to do primarily with fascism's complexity, its vast mass appeal, the fanaticism it instilled in its followers, and in its tremendous political impact, with strong reverberations in contemporary politics.
+The reasons for this continued scholarly interest have to do primarily with fascism's complexity, its vast mass appeal, the fanaticism it instilled in its followers, and with its tremendous political impact, with strong reverberations in contemporary politics.
 Although, with the exception of Germany and Italy, fascists almost invariably failed to gain full political power by their own means, their ideas, new style of politics, and concerted assault on the established parliamentary regimes and international order shaped politics in interwar Europe, the period being euphemistically dubbed the "era of fascism."

-The influence of fascism extends also well beyond the interwar period.
+But the influence of fascism extends well beyond the interwar period.
 On the one hand, its ideological roots go back in time to the Enlightenment, Romanticism, and the intellectual and political atmosphere of the turn of the nineteenth to the twentieth centuries.
 On the other hand, the legacy of fascism had a strong impact on post-1945 politics and has resurfaced with vigor in the post-Cold War world, prompting scholars to speak of neo-fascism.